YoichiMukai/Yoichi-website-academic/content/project/internal-project (copy) copy/index.md

 +++
 # Project title.
-title = "Examining cognitive control in people with aphasia"
+title = "MPerception of reduced speech and the role of phonological-orthographic consistency: Evidence from pupillometry"

 # Date this page was created.
 date = 2020-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Wilson.C., Mukai, Y., Figeys, M., Suleman, S., Garcia, R., & Kim, E.S. (in preparation)"
+summary = "Mukai, Y., Järvikivi, J., & Tucker, B. V. (in preparation)"

 # Tags: can be used for filtering projects.
 # Example: `tags = [""]`